-- 1) Fill up the cylinder with water to the 50 mL mark. - 2) By adding enough marbles, try to raise the water level to the top of the cylinder. - If you do not succeed in raising the water level to the top, can you estimate the maximum marking to which the water level rises?
+- 1) Fill up the cylinder with water to the 50 mL mark. - 2) By adding enough marbles, try to raise the water level to the top of the cylinder.

-Maximum marking to which the water level rises

-Number of marbles required to increase the volume by this amount
+3) which the water level rises?
+Maximum marking to which the water level rises Number of marbles required to increase the volume by this amount 4) Can you think of an explanation for this?
+5) Do you think the thirsty crow would have succeeded in quenching its thirst?
+Explain your answer.

-- 4) Can you think of an explanation for this? - 5) Do you think the thirsty crow would have succeeded in quenching its thirst?
-Explain your answer. - The initial volume of water is kept deliberately low so that adding more and more marbles does not bring the water level up to the top.
+- The initial volume of water is kept deliberately low so that adding more and more marbles does not bring the water level up to the top.
 Once this happens, the teacher may support the students in finding the explanation that when objects like marbles are packed as closely as possible, they still have some gaps in between.
 The water accumulates there and hence never rises above a certain level.
 Assuming the closest possible packing of the marbles, there is still about a quarter of volume between the marbles that is left over for air or water.
 Thus, in this task, if the initial volume of water was 50 mL, the water level after adding many marbles will not rise beyond 200 mL.
 The teacher may also point out to the more interested students that this concept is called the "packing fraction".
 Similar concept also becomes important in the theory which explains how atoms are packed together in solids. - Thus, one of the takeaways of this unit is that the thirsty crow would not have succeeded in quenching its thirst if the water level in the pitcher had been too low to begin with. - Only for the teachers: In case of (spherical) marbles, the closest possible packing is called "hexagonal close packed".
-The packing fraction for this is $\frac{\pi}{3\sqrt{2}} = \sim 0.74$.
+The packing fraction for this is $\frac{\pi}{3\sqrt{2}}$ = ~ 0.74.
 This means that in the most ideal closest packing, 74% of the volume will be occupied by marbles and at most 26% by water.
 Further, on the edges of the cylinder, this fraction will be poorer.
 Hence, we expect water in the task above to rise to between 120-150 mL.